How to overcome the challenge of online tracking prevention

 The digital landscape is changing faster than many marketeers can keep up with.
 The consumer data that has been relied on to identify and profile target buyers is increasingly protected by privacy laws.
 Added to the regulatory landscape, internet companies are changing the way data in general and cookies in particular, can be used.

-As third party cookies will eventually cease to exist, along with other tracking mechanisms, marketeers need to identify alternative routes to understand buyers’ behaviors.
+As third party cookies will eventually cease to exist, along with other tracking mechanisms, marketeers need to identify other routes to understand buyers’ behaviors.

 IOS 15 changes